theronic/eacl/README.md

 ## The Shape of a Rule

-All rules have the same shape, with each parameter being optional:
+All rules have the same shape.
+All parameters are optional:

  - `:eacl/who` means the principal agent, e.g. user(s), role(s), sensor(s) or key card(s).
  - `:eacl/what` means resource(s), e.g. "Invoices" or "Invoice Nr.
 567".